-The Seakeeping ability, also known as seaworthiness is thus a yardstick to estimate the vessel’s behavioural efficacy during sea conditions underway its voyage.
-When we talk of ‘efficacy’ it pinpoints specifically to the motions and dynamics of the vessel.
+The Seakeeping ability, also known as seaworthiness, is thus a yardstick to estimate the vessel’s behavioural efficacy during sea conditions underway its voyage.
+When we talk of ‘efficacy’, it pinpoints precisely the motions and dynamics of the ship.

-It does not take into account the structural considerations, resistance and propulsion conditions, statical stability, all of which are separate entities and comprise exclusive realms of study.
+It does not consider the structural considerations, resistance and propulsion conditions, and statical stability, all of which are separate entities and comprise exclusive realms of study.

 Visualization Of Vessel Motions

-Rarely does a sea-going vessel remains perfectly upright and equanimous.
-Seakeeping essentially deals with motions encountered by the vessel in the vertical plane only (perpendicular to the sea surface).
+Rarely does a seagoing vessel remains perfectly upright and equanimous.
+Seakeeping deals with motions encountered by the vessel in the vertical plane only (perpendicular to the sea surface).

-The three feasible degrees of motion along this plane occurrent discretely or in interplay are:
+The three feasible degrees of motion along this plane occurring discretely or in interplay are:

 (I) Roll (ii) Heave (iii) Pitch.

-Recapitulating, Roll is the oscillatory motion of the vessel athwartships about the longitudinal axis (fore to aft) of the vessel.
-When the starboard side is down and the port side is up, i.e., the vessel is turning in a clockwise sense when viewed from in a longitudinal direction looking forward towards the bow from aft (+X direction), the roll angle is said to be positive.
+Recapitulating, Roll is the oscillatory motion of the vessel athwartships about the ship’s longitudinal axis (fore to aft).
+When the starboard side is down, and the port side is up, i.e., the vessel is turning in a clockwise sense when viewed from in a longitudinal direction looking forward towards the bow from aft (+X direction), the roll angle is said to be positive.

-Heave is pure up and down vertical motion of the vessel with respect to the sea surface.
-When the direction of this motion is downwards (+Z), i.e., in sinkage, the vessel has a positive heave.
+Heave is pure up and down vertical motion of the vessel concerning the sea surface.
+When the direction of this motion is downwards (+Z), i.e., in sinkage, the ship has a positive heave.

 When the bow moves up, i.e., upwards with respect to the sea level or in the -Z direction (and consequently the stern moves down), the pitch is said to be positive as per convention.
 The following figure gives the proper explanation as described.

-The motions under consideration with respect to the concurrent Horizontal plane (parallel to the sea surface) are under the purview of another domain of study, namely Manoeuvring, which is of equal importance as seakeeping.
+The motions under consideration for the concurrent Horizontal plane (parallel to the sea surface) are under the purview of another domain of study, namely Manoeuvring, which is of equal importance as seakeeping.